St. John Paul II (the Great), Pope

 Fully prepared, possessing every skill, a pope for the ages makes maximum impact

 The catalogue of accomplishments of John Paul II, both before and after his papal election, is long.
 He was a tornado of activity and displayed a physical stamina which might have buried a man half his age.
-He wrote profoundly on every subject: St. Mary, the Trinity, the Church’ social teachings, suffering, Christ, work, moral theology, philosophy, and on and on.
-Every subject found ample space to spread in his capacious mind.
+He wrote profoundly on every subject: Saint Mary, the Trinity, the Church’ social teachings, suffering, Christ, work, moral theology, philosophy, and on and on.
+Every subject found ample space to grow in his capacious mind.
 His personal narrative was also compelling.
 He had personally experienced the effects of the twentieth century’s twin horrors, Nazism and Communism, both efforts to create a perfect society without regard for God or man’s dignity.
 He knew what it was to be personally degraded, to come close to death, to go into hiding.
 He had seen his entire nation brought to its knees in humiliation.
 He understood, at the deepest level, what the Church meant to the world.

 Saint Pope John Paul II, you laid your superabundant gifts on God’s altar as a teen, and God used them to the fullest extent until your death.
 Help all Christians to put their talents at God’s service to help lead others to Christ and to His Church.